art03javier/codecademy-project-challenge-9.2/README.md

 Challenge Project: Responsive Club Website

 Project Goals
-In this project, I’ll be building my own club group page that will dynamically respond as you adjust the size of the screen!​
+In this project, I’ll builded my own club group page that will dynamically respond as you adjust the size of the screen!​

 This project demonstrate many of the responsive design tools I learned.
 The responsive design concepts are as follow;